NILodio/toxic-audio-detection/README.md

 ### 4) FastAPI

 **FastAPI** is a framework for high-performance API.
 In this project I implemented a `/predict` endpoint.
-If that endpoint is queried it will download the latest model from mlflow and output the prediction.
-Additionally, **prometheus_fastapi_instrumentator** scrapes events and sends them to Prometheus.
+If that endpoint is queried

 **Please note**: Currently the script will fetch the first model that is in production.
 It won't show any error if there is no model or there are multiple models.